What is quality management

 PDCA (plan-do-check-act) Lean, Six Sigma and the 5S Method are all methods to improve your processes and increase quality in the organization.

-"Accurate planning with PDCA, efficient work with Lean, targeted improvement with Six Sigma and structured organization with the 5S method - each tool has its own strength, but together they form a powerful toolbox for continuous improvement."
+"Accurate planning with PDCA, efficient working with Lean, targeted improvement with Six Sigma and structured organization with the 5S method - each tool has its own strength, but together they form a powerful toolbox for continuous improvement."

 In addition, you can use standardized procedures, checklists and quality manuals.
 This can help improve collaboration between teams, for example.
 By establishing clear processes and procedures, employee expectations are better defined, reducing the likelihood of errors and miscommunication.
 This can lead to higher customer satisfaction, improved productivity and efficiency, and fewer deviations during internal and external audits.